DanielCiccC/DanielCiccC.github.io/FINM3405/notes/tutorial1.md

 - short on futures/forwards: payoff = $K - S_{T}$
 - buy a put option: payoff = $\text{max}(0, K - S_{T})$

-> Note: does not incorporate option premium
+> Note: does not incorporate optitudoron premium

 ### (5) Suppose you hold a S&P/ASX200 index ETF and you’re worried about the falling over the short term, but you don’t want to sell your holding.